Many business owners will ask themselves what is a registered agent and then question if they really need one. The answer to both questions is yes!

 - When you form your LLC or corporation, you should include your registered agent’s information in your Articles of Organization or Articles of Incorporation.

-- By designating a registered agent who is authorized to provide services in all 50 states, you will have a single point of contact if you decide to extend your business into other states.
+- By designating a company that provides registered agent services in all 50 states, you will have a single point of contact if you decide to extend your business to other states.
 That will help ensure your business stays compliant with the varied requirements from state to state.

 - If your LLC or corporation fails to appoint a registered agent, you could face default judgments (in the case of a lawsuit), fines, and penalties.
 You might also risk having your business suspended or terminated.